DefiLlama/yield-server/README.md

 Just remove the packages `pg-promise`, `pg` and `pg-native` from package.json and then install again, make sure to avoid commiting these changes tho!

+> Why is X pool missing from https://defillama.com/yields/stablecoins ?

+That page has stricter filters than other pages, only pools with >1M TVL and on audited protocols are included there.

 #### Adapter module structure

 ```js